nursit/php-oauth2-client/README.md

     echo $accessToken->getTokenType();
     // get the time in which the token will expire, null if not provided echo $accessToken->getExpiresIn();
-    // get the obtained scope, null is not provided echo $accessToken->getScope();
+    // get the obtained scope, null if not provided echo $accessToken->getScope();

 Now with this access token you can perform requests at the OAuth service